What is the difference between going to school and having a private tutor?

 In a class, the pupil is a fraction (one in twenty, say, but it can be one in thirty) which means the pupil only gets a fraction of the teacher's attention at the best of times.

-In a lecture hall, the pupil is merely a sound board - the lecture broadcasts the information with the hope that some of the attendees are paying attention some of the time.
-It may be a great ego boost for the deliver and there's certainly economies of scale in sharing knowledge with so many people all at one, but it's not an effective way of learning - and I know, I've been a lecturer.
+In a lecture hall - and for several years I was an academic lecturer - the pupil is merely a sound board: the lecturer broadcasts the information with the hope that some of the attendees are paying attention some of the time.
+It may be a great ego boost for the deliver and there's certainly economies of scale in sharing knowledge with so many people all at one, but it's not an effective way of learning.
+Most of the audience is not engaged 100% all of the time.
+Indeed, it is very difficult to pay attention for longer than ten minutes at a time, although we can stay "one the job" by coming in and out of focus regularly.

-With one to one, our attention undivided and we can concentrate on what the pupil knows and what he or she needs to learn.
+With one-to-one, our attention is undivided and we can concentrate on what the pupil knows and what he or she needs to learn.
 From a teaching perspective, one-to-one cannot be beat - whether you're pushing weights, learning dance steps, improving calculus, advancing piano skills, practising comprehension - the intensity is 100%.
+And when the focus wanes, we can adapt swiftly and either take a break for a few moments or change what is being learned.